bateman/tpscanner-cli/README.md

 ### Note

 By default, running the script with browser in `headless` mode is disabled.
-In my tests, I've noticed that headless mode causes the server to display captchas, thus making the script scraping process to fail.
+In my tests, I've noticed that it causes the server to display captchas, thus making the script scraping process to fail.

 ## Output